michellesri/portland-201d2/week-3/Week3_lab.md

 - For at least one of your animations, use at least three @keyframes to repeat an animation, and use "alternate" for the animation direction.
 - Make at least one of your animationn repeat an "infinite" number of times.

-**+2 E.C.** Implement an "Easter Egg" in JS where the user can press the 'C' key to bring up a &lt;span&gt; in the footer of your page; the span should display a dynamically updated counter that counts the number of times your "inifinite" animation has repeated.
-Hint: Use an animation event listener that listens for the *end* of an animation event.
+**+2 E.C.** Implement an "Easter Egg" in JS where the user can press the 'C' key to toggle the visibility of a &lt;span&gt; in the footer of your page; the span should display a dynamically updated counter that shows the number of times your "inifinite" animation has repeated. *Hint: Use an animation event listener that listens for the end of an animation event.*

 **+1 E.C.** Make the span always appear in the lower right corner of the browser viewport no matter where the user scrolls on the page, and regardless of the browser window size.]